flauwekeul/honeycomb/README.md

 1. Add possibility to [stretch hexes](http://www.redblobgames.com/grids/hexagons/implementation.html#layout-test-size-tall); they needn't be regularly shaped.
 2. Determine what to do when multiple shapes are called on a grid instance.
 E.g.: `grid().rectangle().triangle()`.
 Currently shapes are just added with potentially overlapping hexes.
 3. Remove tiny gaps between SVG's
+4. Add an option to create hexes within a certain area and have the hexes `cover`/`contain` that area. `cover` meaning hexes may spill over the area boundaries so that the whole area is covered with hexes. `contain` meaning no hexes will spill over the area boundaries so that all hexes are contained within the area.
+5. Make it possible to render all different shapes, e.g. there are [4 possible triangle configurations](http://www.redblobgames.com/grids/hexagons/implementation.html#orgheadline13).
-4. Expand initialization of a Grid so it's possible to pass a shape and render method.
+6. Expand initialization of a Grid so it's possible to pass a shape and render method.
 This way it would be possible to render a grid by just calling `Honeycomb.Grid({ options })`.
-5. Add an option to create hexes within a certain area and have the hexes `cover`/`contain` that area. `cover` meaning hexes may spill over the area boundaries so that the whole area is covered with hexes. `contain` meaning no hexes will spill over the area boundaries so that all hexes are contained within the area.